HIGH BLOOD PRESSURE TREATMENT

 Although high blood pressure does not come with obvious symptoms, if left untreated, it can cause significant damage to your circulatory system and contribute to future heart attack, stroke, or other health threats.
 According to the American Heart Association, about 85 million Americans, or 1 out of 3 adults over age 20, have high blood pressure, and nearly 1 of 6 who have it don’t even know.
-The best way to diagnose is to have your blood pressure checked by a healthcare provider using a pressure cuff.
+The best way to diagnose is to have your blood pressure checked by a healthcare provider at a Midwest Express walk-in clinic using a pressure cuff.

 What do the Numbers Mean?

 When a blood pressure measurement is done, the reading provides two numbers: